s-parker66/finalCapstone/README.md

 Clone the Repository: Open a terminal or command prompt and run the following command to clone the GitHub repository:

-EXAMPLE: git clone https://github.com/username/project-name.git Replace https://github.com/username/project-name.git with the actual URL of your project's repository.
+EXAMPLE: git clone https://github.com/username/project-name.git Replace https://github.com/username/project-name.git with the actual URL of the project's repository.

-Alternatively, Download Manually: If not cloning, users can download the project manually by navigating to the GitHub repository in a web browser, clicking the "Code" button, and selecting "Download ZIP".
+Alternatively, Download Manually: If not cloning, you can download the project manually by navigating to the GitHub repository in a web browser, clicking the "Code" button, and selecting "Download ZIP".
 After downloading, unzip the folder to a desired location.

 (1.1)-------------------------------Setting Up Visual Studio Code---------------------